-RBCEL defines risk as the potential vulnerabilities in the short-, medium- or long-term that may impact the Bank's financial results, financial and operational resilience, reputation, business model, or strategy.
-This definition includes both risks that have a direct and immediate impact, such as credit risk due to a loan default, as well as risks that have an indirect or longer term impact such as regulatory and reputational risks.
+RBCEL defines risk as the potential vulnerabilities in the short, medium, or long-term that may impact its financial results, financial and operational resilience, reputation, business model, or strategy.
+This definition includes both risks that have a direct and immediate impact (e.g. credit risk due to a loan default), and risks that have an indirect or longer term impact (e.g. regulatory and reputational risks due to the possible failure to comply with regulatory guidelines or the failure to fulfil stakeholders' expectations).

 The risk of financial and non-financial loss through business activities is inherent in all of the businesses conducted by RBCEL.
-For this reason, risk management is considered to be an intrinsic part of the strategy and capital planning processes.
+For this reason, risk management is considered an intrinsic part of the strategy and capital planning processes.